benzman81/homebridge-http-webhooks/README.md

 # homebridge-http-webhooks
 A http plugin with support of webhooks for Homebridge: https://github.com/nfarina/homebridge.

-To trigger a sensor you need to call the url http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToTrigger&state=true/false .

 Currently supports contact and motion sensors.

+# Trigger change
+To trigger a change of an accessory you need to call the url http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToTrigger&state=NEWSTATE .

+## Contact sensor
+For contact sensors the value for NEWSTATE is either 'true' for contact or 'false' for no contact.

+## Motion sensor
+For motion sensors the value for NEWSTATE is either 'true' for motion detection or 'false' for no motion.

 # Configuration
 Example config.json: